-There will be three home works each worth 5 percent of your grade.
-These homeworks will involve answering short and/or long questions.
-These will entail you doing some of your own research and analysis.
-You will be given the homework 1 to 2 weeks in advance and they are due in the beginning of class on the due date.
+There will be two homeworks each worth 5 percent of your grade.
+The homework will involve answering short and/or long questions.
+Homework is due in the beginning of class on the due date.
 You will lose a grade per day late.
-If you hand the homework in after the beginning of class you will lose a grade.